Can You Tile Over Vinyl Tile Flooring? Here's What You Need to Know

 Checking the Vinyl Condition

-• Ensure the vinyl flooring is firmly attached to the subfloor, with no areas of peeling or damage.
+• Make sure the vinyl flooring is firmly attached to the subfloor and that there are no spots peeling or damaged.

-• Inspect for any signs of moisture or mold under the vinyl tiles, as these issues need to be addressed beforehand.
+• Look for any signs of moisture or mold under the vinyl tiles, as these issues need to be fixed before you move forward.

 Surface Preparation